A Year of Savings: 2013

 Put leftovers of Tortilla Towers in the fridge.

-Mama was going to doctor and offered to go buy the grocery store for any needs.
+Mama was going to doctor and offered to go by the grocery store for any needs.
 I asked her to bring me bread and eggs, pain relievers.
 I set aside money from my allowance to repay her.
-She was so generous and brought along her gently read magazines, coupons from her Sunday papers and a bag of chocolate dipped pretzels as well.
+She was so generous and brought along her gently read magazines, coupons from her Sunday papers and a bag of chocolate dipped pretzels, as well.